jamesdsmyth/polymer-exploration/README.md

 #Polymer exploration

-Just a page of Polymer elements I have put together to get a feel for it!
+Just a page of Polymer elements I have put together to get a feel for it